Helping students design their undergraduate experience

 About the Project

-The Major Maps Project launched in fall 2018 with the aim of producing a major map for each of the 100+ undergraduate majors at UC Berkeley.
-With sponsorship from Vice Chancellor for Undergraduate Education Cathy Koshland and Vice Chancellor for Student Affairs Stephen Sutton, a project team was formed and a staff advisory group was convened to guide the development of map content and design.
+The Major Maps Project launched in fall 2018 with the aim of producing a major map for each of the nearly 100 undergraduate majors at UC Berkeley.
+With sponsorship from Vice Chancellor for Undergraduate Education Catherine P. Koshland and Vice Chancellor for Student Affairs Stephen C. Sutton, a project team was formed and a staff advisory group was convened to guide the development of map content and design.

 The major maps project team created map prototypes, which were tested with the advisory group and with the Student Advisory Council for Undergraduate Education (SACUE).
 Production began in spring 2019 with a pilot set of maps from the most popular undergraduate major programs.
 The initial set included at least one major from each undergraduate school or college, at least one major from each division in the College of Letters & Science, and one foreign language major.

-The project team, in partnership with academic departments, has produced 85 major maps to date and is working to complete four-year maps for all undergraduate majors.
+In partnership with academic departments, the major maps project team has produced maps for 85 majors to date and is working to complete four-year maps for all undergraduate majors.
 Simultaneously, the project team has begun preliminary work on a transfer student major map concept.

 For more information or questions about the Major Maps Project, email firstname.lastname@example.org